The Smart Way to Use Your Turbo Trainer

 ERG mode: Specific to those using certain smart trainers, ERG mode is a great tool that selects the resistance according to your wattage target for a workout or interval.
 It can be turned on or off depending on your preference.

 To explain how this works in a little more detail, if you have an interval requiring you to ride at 160W, regardless of your cadence, the resistance will adjust to ensure you are pushing a constant 160W.
 So if you pedal at 60 RPM it will feel a lot harder than if you were pedalling at 100 RPM but you’ll be putting out the same power.
-When in ERG mode you won’t feel the resistance change based on gradient, only on wattage target.

 Another real benefit of ERG mode is for those recovering from injury.
 There is no need to change gear so you just choose a gear before you start and there is no requirement to use the shifters during the entire workout.